Heart-Code/crp-affiliate-ui/README.md

 ```

 ## Run on development
-Run `cult watch` in order to build the source code and have a live reload server running immediatly.
+Run `gulp watch` in order to build the source code and have a live reload server running immediatly.
+If you have conflicts with using the port 8080 you can do `gulp watch -p <port>` instead.

 ## Production build
-Simply run `cult build`
+To get a production ready build simply run `gulp build` and you'll get the application ready to use on the `public` folder.